inclement/inclem.net/content/270114-sparsegridlayout.rst

    class GridLabel(Label, GridEntry):
        pass

-The GridLabel is thereby a `Label` that already has row and column properties, so it will behave properly in our `SparseGridLayout`.
-We don't strictly need to do this, we could add the `row` and `column` any other way, but this is neat and makes it totally clear what we're using our widgets for.
+The GridLabel is thereby a :code:`Label` that already has row and column properties, so it will behave properly in our :code:`SparseGridLayout`.
+We don't strictly need to do this, we could add the :code:`row` and :code:`column` any other way, but this is neat and makes it totally clear what we're using our widgets for.